PrateekVyasam/drone-project/README.md

 - Ran SolidWorks static stress simulations on critical components to validate structural integrity before printing.
 Results are found in the Simulation Folder.

-## Inner arm assembly: peak von Mises stress of 0.063 MPa against a PETG yield strength of 37 MPa, producing a safety factor of approximately 587:1.
+## Inner arm assembly:

+- Peak von Mises stress of 0.063 MPa against a PETG yield strength of 37 MPa, producing a safety factor of approximately 587:1.
 The arm is structurally sound under full motor thrust loading.
 - Full drone assembly: peak stress of 6.031 MPa against the same yield strength, producing a safety factor of approximately 6:1.
 A minor stress concentration was identified at the motor mount junction and will be monitored but does not require design changes at current load levels.
 - Locking mechanism: simulation deferred — arm locking will use M3 metal threaded rods and nuts, which are orders of magnitude stronger than the loads applied.
 No simulation required.